changlidavid/practice-platform/README.md

 git clone https://github.com/changlidavid/practice-platform.git
 cd practice-platform

-cp .env.example .env (Remember to modify the contents of the .env file according to the prompts to match your own settings before proceeding to the next step!)
+#### (Remember to modify the contents of the .env file according to the prompts to match your own settings before proceeding to the next step!)
+cp .env.example .env

 docker compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build